-Alex Powers whom I admire immensely said to me at a class -
+Alex Powers whom I admired immensely said to me at a class -

-Being English I don’t talk much about passion except in hushed tones you:) But seriously, if you think about what you really care about long long before you start painting it begins to crystalise in your mind and then on paper.
+This artists tip was more of a command from Alex and I am English so I don’t talk much about passion except in hushed tones 🙂 but seriously, if you think about what you really care about long before you start painting it begins to crystalise in your mind and then on paper.
 And they you are flying!
 And better, you don't have to land!